 We are working with other organisations to shape relationship education for young people that prepares them to meet the ambitions they have voiced for healthy, committed relationships as adults, as well as realities today.

-This is a big moment for helping teenagers understand what a healthy, lasting relationship looks like but it’s also a chance to re-think how we deliver RSE.
-This is why we have called on the Department for Education to launch an Innovation Fund to promote high quality online provision of relationship information and advice.
-We should mirror what we do in the classroom online to reach every teenager in the country.
+This is a big moment for helping young people understand what a healthy, lasting relationship looks like but it’s also a chance to re-think how we deliver RSE.

 Show your support for a more ambitious approach Relationships and Sex Education.